 How Different Substances Affect Oral Wellness

-It’s no secret that substance abuse and addiction lead to a variety of serious health conditions.
+It’s no secret that substance use and addiction lead to a variety of serious health conditions.
 Drug use stresses the body and mind and, in some cases, can permanently alter the way both work.
 But one area of health and wellness that often gets overlooked is that of your teeth and gums.

 While oral health is not perceived to be as important as that of your heart or other major organs, the connection between dental disease, addiction, and other life-threatening health conditions is undeniable.
 Dental disease, especially when left untreated for long periods, can lead to a variety of other, more serious conditions.